VijaiSankar2006/cpp-primer-5th-edition-solutions/Part_2_The_C++_Library/Chapter_11_AssociativeContainers/notes.md

     * if the key is present it does nothing
     * key is added otherwise
 - map : insert takes an argument of pair type which should match with the pair type of the element in the map
+    * [key] returns the reference to the value associated with key, which can be used to change the value part, is key is not present, a new element is constructed with key as key_part and value value-initialised, returns the reference to the value
     * return a pair type consisting of iter, and a bool indicating result of insertion
     * if key is present, iter points to the element whose key matches with the key passed and bool type will be false to indicated insertion didn't happen as key is already present
     * if key is not present, a new element is constructed with key and value intialised with value-initialisation and inserted. iter will point to the new element and bool will be true indicating success